-You play online games a lot and think it’s now time to get the best gaming router so you can move to the next level.
+You often play online games and think it’s time to get the best gaming router to reach the next level.
 You’re onto something there!
-But have you ever asked your what exactly constitutes one?
+But have you ever asked yourself what exactly constitutes one?

 What is a gaming router?

 Each time I review a “gaming” router, especially a self-claimed one with little extra to offer gamers, I ask myself this question.

 There’s no official definition of what a gaming router is.
 You can play most, if not all, games via any router.